 Our turkeys begin life on our farm as day old chicks and begin feeding on a non-medicated wild game bird starter for the first 6 weeks.
 At 6 weeks of age, we supplement them with Idaho grown sweet corn and peas to help develop their digestive systems.
 These seeds are all guaranteed genetically modified organism (GMO) free to ensure you are getting the most natural product we can raise from feed to final turkey.
-In addition we feed them pumpkins, butternut, acorn, and spaghetti squash from Wissel Farms in Nampa, Idaho, that are grown without commercial fertilizer.
-We also feed them apples, plums, pluots, and other various fruits from Williamson Orchards and Vineyards in Caldwell, Idaho.
+In addition we feed them cantaloupes, watermelons, pumpkins, and squash, such as butternut, acorn, and spaghetti, from Wissel Farms in Nampa, Idaho, that are GMO free as well.
+We also feed them apples, plums, pluots, apricots, peaches, grapes, nectarines and other various fruits from Williamson Orchards and Vineyards in Caldwell, Idaho.
 We also move them to pasture on the ranch at 6 weeks, once their immune systems are developed and they are big enough to withstand changes in the weather and keep from being eaten by birds of prey.

 Our pasture was developed following the wild turkey mentality.
 It was planted with Pennington’s seed mixtures for wild turkey which include millets, grain, sorghum, buckwheat, chufa, white clover, prairie grass, soybeans, iron clay cowpeas, sunflower, and a little sweet corn to create an abundant food source and excellent cover.